brianydhanto/tokopedia-project.github.io/README.md

 This is Web Platform Project Assignment from Tokopedia

-this web app was built by using React.js and Next as a framework
+Web app was built by using React.js and Next as a framework

 How to run this app: